guardrails-ai/gibberish_text/README.md

 ```
 ### Validating JSON output via Python

-In this example, we use the `gibberish-text` validator on a pet description string.
+In this example, we use the `gibberish_text` validator on a pet description string.

 ```python
 # Import Guard and Validator